jisotalo/ads-client/README.md

 ## Using variable handles

-Variable handles are another alternative to read and write raw data.
+Using variable handles is an another way to read and write raw data.

-A handle is created to a specific PLC variable and after that, read and write operations are available.
+First, a handle is created to a specific PLC variable by the variable path.
+After that, read and write operations are available.
-There is no need to use `indexGroup`/`indexOffset`.

 Handles should always be deleted after no longer needed, as the PLC has limited number of handles.
-However, it's a perfectly valid practice to keep the handles open as long as needed.

 Handles can also be used to read/write reference and pointer values, see [Reading reference/pointer](#reading-referencepointer).